Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 3. Gut imbalances

-The second phase of estrogen detoxification is happening in the gut.
+The second phase of estrogen detoxification happens in the gut.
 Therefore, in my client consultations, one of the first questions I ask is: “How often do you eliminate?”
 Aka, how often do you poop?
-And if the answer is “Not everyday” or “Every other day”, I little bulb is lightening for me, and I put the client on a protocol for improved digestion.
+If the answer is ‘not every day’ or ‘every other day,’ a little lightbulb goes off for me, and I put the client on a protocol for improved digestion.
 The reason is, we need to “poop out estrogen” every. single. day.
 Otherwise, the molecules are circling back to the system, and causing hormones imbalances.

 Signs: